Geography

 Which countries are considered part of the Balkans?

 The Balkans typically include Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Montenegro, North Macedonia, Romania, Serbia, and Slovenia.
-The exact boundaries are debated, as the term has both geographic and political dimensions.
+Turkey's European portion is sometimes included as well.

 How did the breakup of Yugoslavia reshape the region?